Ph.D, University of Michigan

 African American History and Critical Prison Studies,

 He is the lead organizer of the Making and Unmaking Mass Incarceration conference at the University of Mississippi in December 2019 and the Project Director for the Parchman Oral History Project (POHP), a collaborative oral history, archival, and documentary storytelling project on incarceration in Mississippi.
-In 2016, Felber founded Liberation Literacy, an abolitionist collective and radical reading group inside and outside Oregon prisons.
-The group is now a registered 501(c)(3) and he serves on its board.
+In 2016, Felber founded Liberation Literacy, an abolitionist collective and radical reading grouphttps://mumiconference.com/ inside and outside Oregon prisons.
 He also spearheaded the Prison Abolition Syllabus, a collaborative reading list published by Black Perspectives which highlighted and contextualized prison strikes in 2016 and 2018.